ziptitap/Coding-Homework-2nd-Course/Hw2/README.md

 #### Jacobi method

 Jacobi iterative method is considered as an iterative algorithm which is used for determining the solutions for the system of linear equations in numerical linear algebra, which is diagonally dominant.
 In this method, an approximate value is filled in for each diagonal element.
 Until it converges, the process is iterated.
-This algorithm was first called the Jacobi transformation process of matrix diagonalization.

 Let the n system of linear equations be **`Ax = b`**.
 Then **A** can be decomposed into a diagonal component **D**, a lower triangular part **L** and an upper triangular part **U**: